thephpleague/oauth2-client/docs/providers/implementing.md

 Implementing a Provider Client
 ==============================

-> 💡 **TIP:** You may create new provider clients by copying the layout of an existing package.
+> 💡 **TIP** You may create new provider clients by copying the layout of an existing package.
 See the [first party](/providers/league/) and [third party](/providers/thirdparty/) provider clients for good examples.

-**When choosing a name for your package, please don’t use the `league` vendor prefix or the `League` vendor namespace, as this implies it is officially supported.** You should use your own username as the vendor prefix, and prepend `oauth2-` to the package name to make it clear your package works with `league/oauth2-client`.
+> ⚠️ **Attention!** When choosing a name for your package, please don’t use the `league` vendor prefix or the `League` vendor namespace, as this implies it is officially supported.
+You should use your own username as the vendor prefix, and prepend `oauth2-` to the package name to make it clear your package works with `league/oauth2-client`.
+>

-For example, if your GitHub username is *santa*, and you are implementing the *giftpay* OAuth 2.0 client library, a good name for your Composer package would be `santa/oauth2-giftpay`.
+> For example, if your GitHub username is *santa*, and you are implementing the *giftpay* OAuth 2.0 client library, a good name for your Composer package would be `santa/oauth2-giftpay`.

 If you are working with an OAuth 2.0 service provider not supported out-of-the-box or by an existing package, you may implement your own.
 To do so, extend [`League\OAuth2\Client\Provider\AbstractProvider`](https://github.com/thephpleague/oauth2-client/blob/master/src/Provider/AbstractProvider.php) and implement the required abstract methods: